-Emily Carr University of Art + Design (ECUAD) and Vancouver Community College (VCC) are pleased to announce the Creative Art Pathway (CAP) program for potential Emily Carr Students who have conditional acceptance to ECUAD, but who do not meet the English Language proficiency requirements for admission.
-Students admitted to this program will attend both campuses and be co-registered at VCC and ECUAD.
-This program will provide English proficiency upgrading at VCC and also allow students to take Emily Carr studio courses, providing a sense of community and connection to ECUAD.
+Emily Carr University of Art + Design (ECUAD) offers the Creative Art Pathway (CAP) program for potential Emily Carr Students who have conditional acceptance to ECUAD, but who do not meet the English Language proficiency requirements for admission.
+This program will provide English proficiency upgrading courses and also allow students to take Emily Carr studio courses.

 The Creative Art Pathway (CAP) stream consists of three components:

-- English for Creative Practice – A customized, non-credit course taken at VCC for ECUAD students exclusively that focuses on the development of core oral and written communication skills needed for success at ECUAD.
+- English for Creative Practice – A customized, non-credit course that focuses on the development of core oral and written communication skills that will integrate visual culture ideas and vocabulary needed for success at ECUAD.

 - ECUAD Studio Course – first year, 6.0 credit Core Studio Course.